 A new column named clean_text was added to the dataset.
 Each row now includes the original lowercase bio (text), the filtered version (clean_text), and the associated labels.

 This preprocessing step ensures the model is trained on more informative content, reducing noise and improving generalization in learning tasks.

+Classification:

 Classification is carried out using a transformer-based architecture for text classification using the BERT (Bidirectional Encoder Representations from Transformers) model (Jacob Devlin et al., 2018).
 Specifically, we utilized the bert-base-uncased variant available through the Hugging Face Transformers library (Wolf et al., 2020), implemented via the AutoModelForSequenceClassification class.
 The input data is pre-processed using the associated tokenizer with a fixed max_length (by default 512) padding strategy to ensure uniform sequence length across all samples.
 The dataset was partitioned into training and test sets using a standard 80/20 train–test split.
 For training the model, we leveraged the Trainer API along with TrainingArguments from the Transformers framework, which allows streamlined training and evaluation workflows.

+Evaluation:

-A classifier is trained using LIME (discussed in the section of Gender classifiers) to predict gender from the input text (bios, cv/cover letters).
+After training the classifier to predict gender from the input text (bios, cv/cover letters), explanations were obtained using LIME (discussed in the section of Gender classifiers).
 Evaluation of model performance was conducted using a suite of classification metrics from the scikit-learn package, including accuracy, precision, recall, and F1-score, to comprehensively assess the predictive performance.
 Additionally, a confusion matrix was computed to visualize the distribution of classification results, which was rendered using a heatmap generated with the seaborn visualization library.

 Gender classifiers:

 To ensure interpretability of the model predictions, we employed LIME (Local Interpretable Model-agnostic Explanations) (Ribeiro et al., 2016), a post-hoc explanation technique designed to provide insight into individual predictions made by black-box models.
-It explains the model’s behavior only around the single instance being analyzed, not globally.
+It explains the model’s behavior only around a single instance being analyzed, not globally.
 This is achieved by generating perturbed samples about the instance and observing the black-box model's predictions on these samples.
 The coefficients of this surrogate model indicate the importance of different input features (e.g., words in a sentence) for the prediction.

 When explaining the model's prediction for an instance (e.g. CV or coverletter), LIME highlights the words that contributed most to the model’s decision.
 By analyzing multiple instances where the model predicts a particular label (e.g., “male” or “female”), one can observe if certain words consistently have high importance.
-Proxy words often appear as highly weighted features in the local explanations, revealing that the model may be relying on these words as shortcuts or proxies for sensitive attributes.
+The classifier’s performance is an indicator of how much sensitive gender information is present in the data.
+Proxy words may often appear as highly weighted features in the local explanations, revealing that the model may be relying on these words as shortcuts or proxies for sensitive attributes.
 This identification helps in auditing and mitigating bias, for example by removing or masking proxy words or adjusting training data.

-To identify test samples with low prediction confidence, we used the absolute difference between the top two predicted class probabilities.
+To identify test samples with low prediction confidence, we use the absolute difference between the top two predicted class probabilities.

 diffs = np.abs(pred_probs[:, 0] - pred_probs[:, 1])